enableiot/iotkit-agent/README.md

   * /usr/share/iotkit-agent/certs
   * /usr/share/iotkit-agent/data

+ 4. If it was local installation these folders and files are stored locally in config/ certs/ and data/ folders.
+Backup them.
- 4. Upgrade iotkit-agent using git
+ 5. Upgrade iotkit-agent using git
   From installation directory execute:

   * git stash